Village Cooking Channel: Background

 In January 2021, Rahul Gandhi joined their outdoor cooking for mushroom biryani in Karur, which enhanced the channel's popularity even further.
-On 4 July 2021, the channel donated 1 Million rupees to Tamilnadu Chief Minister Public Relief Fund for fight against COVID-19 pandemic.
+On 4 July 2021, the channel donated 1 million rupees to Tamil Nadu Chief Minister Public Relief Fund for fight against COVID-19 pandemic.

 Reception

 Accolades

 Its unique style has won Black Sheep Digital Award for Best Food Programme in February 2021.
 They have also won The Behindwoods Gold Best Digital Content Creator award in 2021.

 In other media

 Owing to their popularity, the members were featured in cameo appearances in Vikram (2022), marking their film debut.